Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Nuget-Packages.md

    Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation
    ```

-   -->/// package to update automaticaly ViewEngine
+   -->/// package to update automaticaly ViewEngine, Razor ViewEngine will compile amd render C# and HTML to HTML in any change in your code, we use this package in Program.cs, RuntimeCompilation should work only in Development Environment

 6. ```bash
    Microsoft.EntityFrameworkCore.Design